manudefrutosvila/ionic-modular-seed/scss/README.md

 It is followed the [SMACSS (Scalable and Modular Architecture for CSS)](http://smacss.com) style guide based on the [SMACSS + SCSS starter](https://github.com/jonathanpath/SASS-SMACSS).

-In the stylesheet development we trully recomend to follow the [Idiomatic CSS coding rules](https://github.com/necolas/idiomatic-css).
+In the stylesheet development we trully recomend to follow the [Idiomatic CSS coding rules](https://github.com/necolas/idiomatic-css) and/or the [BEM Methodology (Block, Element, Modifier)](https://en.bem.info/method/).

 ## Overview ##